IlyaMatsievskiy/-VK_AISD_1sem/README.md

 # Algorithms and Data Structures

 Welcome to my repository for exploring algorithms and data structures!
 This repository is a collection of implementations and solutions crafted during a three-module course, showcasing a wide range of topics from foundational bitwise operations to complex graph algorithms.
+**If you want to read the description in Russian, open README_ru**.

 ## 📚 Course Modules Overview